NXP Semiconductors NV [NXPI] stock Initiated by Evercore ISI analyst, price target now $300

 Evercore ISI have made an estimate for NXP Semiconductors NV shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on April 16, 2024.
 While these analysts kept the previous recommendation, TD Cowen raised their target price from $270 to $300.
 The new note on the price target was released on March 12, 2024, representing the official price target for NXP Semiconductors NV stock.
 Previously, the target price had yet another raise from $250 to $270, while TD Cowen kept a Outperform rating on NXPI stock.

-NXP Semiconductors NV [NXPI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -10.22.
-With this latest performance, NXPI shares dropped by -7.20% in over the last four-week period, additionally plugging by 10.94% over the last 6 months – not to mention a rise of 24.79% in the past year of trading.
+NXP Semiconductors NV [NXPI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.58.
+With this latest performance, NXPI shares dropped by -2.21% in over the last four-week period, additionally plugging by 28.89% over the last 6 months – not to mention a rise of 38.35% in the past year of trading.

 NXP Semiconductors NV’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.39 and a Current Ratio set at 1.91.